vippsas/vipps-report-api/vipps-report-api-faq.md

 The Report API has some benefits over this:
 * Data can be retrieved at any time.
-* Data is available regardless of whether the balance is positive or negative, so even if there has only been refunds there will be data available.
+* Data is available regardless of whether the balance is positive or negative, so even if there have only been refunds, there will be data available.
 * The SFTP service only provides settlement files if the balance is positive.
 * It is possible to retrieve data for more than one day in one request, so it is possible to retrieve an entire weekend, week, month, etc. in one request.